usman-jamil/go-demo/README.md

 ## Introduction

-`This program was written to showcase experience with core GoLang.
-Use of 3rd party packages and frameworks was avoided as much as possible`

 This GO program exposes an API that provides the following endpoints:
 1. All Aircrafts
 2. All Aircrafts Paged